telerik/xaml-docs/installation-and-deployment/installing-wpf-demos.md

 ## How to get the solution

 The solution containing the source code of the examples is available in the Telerik UI for WPF download page inside your Telerik account.
-Go to the next steps in order to download it:
+Follow the next steps in order to download it:

 * Log in at [www.telerik.com](http://www.telerik.com/account.aspx).